LogtalkDotOrg/logtalk3/library/types/NOTES.md

 -------------

-This library `type` object can be used to type-check common Logtalk and Prolog term types.
+This library `type` object can be used to type-check common Logtalk and Prolog term types (see the object documentation for a listing of all the pre-defined types).
 The `valid/2` predicate succeeds or fails if a term is of a given type.
 For example:

 	| ?- type::valid(positive_integer, 42).
 	yes